So, who am I?

 I’m 41 years old and have been married since 2017 to a very wonderful curly-haired man from Yorkshire.
-I work (usually) happily in an admin and communications role at a university.
-I’m 40 years old – yes, the age that nobody wants to be when trying to get pregnant and carry to term (geriatric, anyone?).
+I work happily in an admin and communications role at a university in Manchester.

-Except I’m in that rare group of women who’ve had 3 consecutive miscarriages.
+Unfortunately, I’m in that rare group of women who’ve had 3 consecutive miscarriages.
 And I’m now also half of a couple dealing with male factor infertility, and we’re about to go through the IVF ICSI process.

 Why am I writing this blog?

 When I had my first miscarriage, I became obsessed with getting pregnant again.
 It was all I could think about, the only way I believed I could move forward.
-I truly thought that if only I could get pregnant again straight away, I could pretend that the miscarriage never happened, that it was just a blip with no more significance than delaying my due date by a few weeks.
+I truly thought that if only I could get pregnant again straight away, I could pretend that the miscarriage never happened, that it was just a blip.
+That isn’t what happened.

 My second miscarriage, a ‘persistent pregnancy of unknown location’ – and suspected ectopic – brought with it significantly more worry than the first.
 I was in constant fear, my nerves on high alert for signs that my fallopian tubes were starting to rupture.
-I spent a lot of time over those 6 weeks reading posts about the biology of ectopic pregnancies on forums, as well as trawling through countless research papers trying to make sense of what was happening.
+I spent a lot of time reading posts about the biology of ectopic pregnancies on forums, as well as trawling through countless research papers trying to make sense of what was happening.
 It was all very scientific and I read very little about the emotional side of the experience.

 It was during this time that I began to read other women’s blogs about miscarriage.

-The first time I read one I was in floods of tears, for the writer, for me, for everyone who has to deal with this pain.
-And I very often still shed tears now, even after many months of reading them and after suffering my third and most recent miscarriage.
+The first time I read one of these blogs, I was in floods of tears, for the writer, for me, for everyone who has to deal with this pain.
+And I very often still shed tears, even after many months of reading blogs and after suffering my third, and most recent, miscarriage.
 But as painful as they can be to read, I also find them to be immensely valuable.